Understanding Full-Spectrum Cannabis: What You Need to Know

 Prefer strain-specific effects

-Distillate may be better if you:
+On the other hand, distillate may be better if you:

 Want high THC